giawcom/enhancements/SECURITY.md

 Join the [kubernetes-security-announce] group for security and vulnerability announcements.

-You can also subscribe to an RSS feed of the above using [this link][kubernetes-security-announce-rss].
+You can also subscribe to an RSS feed of the above using [this link][kubernetes-security-https://i.qiwa.sa/public/user/a082eec8-470b-4a76-8a39-4ff61543684b-rss].

 ## Reporting a Vulnerability